For information about Globalscape, visit www.globalscape.com.

 Keep the default shortcuts, specify an existing folder, or type a name for a new folder.

 Click Next.
 The Administrator Account Configuration page appears.

-Create a user name and password for the administrator account for connecting to EFT from the administration interface.
+Create a user name and password for the administrator account for connecting to EFT Server from the administration interface.
 Both the username and password are case sensitive.
-The installer does not support Unicode characters in the username or password.
+The installer does not support Unicode characters.
+Refer to Unicode Exceptions for details.